Got a big meeting, event or exhibition coming up and want to make heads turn? For an unforgettably premium card, choose Luxe, by MOO.

 So you want to make a big impression, huh?
 Well, we’ve got just the paper for you – Luxe.
 Extra-thick and extra-fancy, made with four layers of Mohawk Superfine, it’s sure to make an instant connection.

-These 3 entrepreneurs are using Luxe to grow their businesses in pretty cool ways!
+These three creatives are using Luxe to grow their businesses in pretty cool ways.
 Get inspired by their designs and get to know the stories behind their businesses.

 Liana Teresa is a designer and illustrator currently based in Harlem, NYC.
 Spending her college years honing her Adobe Illustrator skills through creating campus event flyers, Liana’s confidence and passion for design grew.
 After hours of practice and YouTube tutorials, the self-taught designer launched her very own design service.

 “My biggest inspiration is my hometown, Miami,” explains Liana.
 “The contrast of the vibrant city against the swampy jungle has always blown my mind.
 The culture and tropical textures are ingrained in my aesthetic, but travel has also shaped my style.
 Japan taught me to embrace black lines; Portugal is where I sold my soul to ornate tile patterns; Morocco grew my love for rich terracotta and indigo hues.
 I’m a sponge to my surroundings because I believe there’s a lot we can learn outside of ourselves.”

 When it came to promoting her business, Liana chose Luxe Business Cards to get across the quality of her services.
 “Handing someone a sturdy, nicely textured card speaks volumes about the calibre of your work and business.
 It makes an impression that a website just can’t deliver.” she says.
 “Plus, with Printfinity, I was able to capture the palette of colors that inspires my work, giving clients a taste of my style right off the bat.
 I haven’t shared a card with someone that hasn’t been wowed by the quality.”